 Helpful tip: We've learned to place the leftover meat and juices into a FoodSaver bag and then put the unsealed bag in the freezer until the liquid sets up before vacuum sealing the meat.
 Then we label and date the package and return it to the freezer until we're ready to use the leftovers.

-These bags can also be used to reheat your leftovers in a pot of lightly boiling water.
+These bags can also be used to reheat your leftovers in a sous vide or pot of simmering water.

 (We use the same strategy for pulled pork and other smoked meats).